microsoft/reactxp/docs/index.md

         platforms.
       </p>
       <p>
-        Of course, you can still provide platform-specific UI features, but this can be done selectively in situations where it is desirable.
+        Of course, you can still provide platform-specific UI variants, but this can be done selectively where desired.
       </p>
     </div>
     <div class="overview-section">